Integral theory: Four quadrants

 Each of the four approaches has a valid perspective to offer.
-The subjective emotional pain of a person who suffers a tragedy is one perspective; the social statistics about such tragedies are different perspectives on the same matter.
+The upper-left subjective emotional pain of a person who suffers a tragedy is one perspective; the upper-right objective neurological reaction of the brain during and after a tragedy offers an additional perspective; the lower-left way a culture understands and conceptualizes a tragedy and how to cope with it offers an additional perspective; and a lower-right analysis of how society is set up to practically respond to tragedies (i.e., through systemic interventions or reparative measures) offers yet another viewpoint.
 According to Wilber all are needed for real appreciation of a matter.

 According to Wilber, all four perspectives offer complementary, rather than contradictory, perspectives.
-It is possible for all to be correct, and all are necessary for a complete account of human existence.
+It is possible for all to be "correct," and all are necessary for a complete account of human existence.
 According to Wilber, each by itself offers only a partial view of reality.
-According to Wilber modern western society has a pathological focus on the exterior or objective perspective.
-Such perspectives value that which can be externally measured and tested in a laboratory, but tend to deny or marginalize the left sides (subjectivity, individual experience, feelings, values) as unproven or having no meaning.
-Wilber identifies this as a fundamental cause of society's malaise, and names the situation resulting from such perspectives, "flatland".
+According to Wilber modern Western society has a pathological focus on the exterior or objective perspective.
+Such perspectives value that which can be externally measured and tested in a laboratory, but tend to deny or marginalize subjectivity, individual experience, feelings, and values (the left-hand quadrants) as unproven or having no reality.
+Wilber identifies this as a fundamental cause of modern society's malaise, and names the situation resulting from such perspectives "flatland".

-The model is topped with formless awareness, "the simple feeling of being," which is equated with a range of "ultimates" from a variety of eastern traditions.
-This formless awareness transcends the phenomenal world, which is ultimately only an appearance of some transcendental reality.
-According to Wilber, the AQAL categories—quadrants, lines, levels, states, and types—describe the relative truth of the two truths doctrine of Buddhism.
+The Integral or AQAL model places a great value on the highest stages and states.
+This can be referred to as nondual awareness or "the simple feeling of being," which is equated with a range of "ultimates" that are recorded and sought in a variety of Eastern and Western esoteric spiritual traditions.
+This nondual awareness transcends and includes the phenomenal world, which is understood to be only an emanation or manifestation of a transcendental reality.
+Thus, Wilber promotes a type of panentheism, which signifies that God (or spirit) is both present as the manifest universe but also transcends it.
+Wilber argues this is the "ultimate" truth or nature of life.
+According to Wilber, the AQAL categories—quadrants, lines, levels, states, and types—describe the relative truths we encounter at previous stages and states.